-For Students Seeking Tutoring in Harper Woods, We Offer:
+Private, In-Home Tutoring in Harper Woods, Michigan

-Harper Woods District Curriculum Used in Our In-Home Tutoring Programs
+Harper Woods District and Curriculum

 The Harper Woods School District’s curriculum is based on the educational standards set by the Michigan Department of Education.
 The Michigan Merit Curriculum is comprehensive and provides a clear progression of learning from elementary to high school.
 In late middle and high school, there is also an emphasis on college and career ready standards which focus on using technological tools effectively, employing argument and reasoning to conduct research, communicating and collaborating with different groups of people, and finding solutions and explaining one’s reasoning.
 The college and career ready standards are also embedded in all subject area expectations.